deamonpog/JSONExplore/docs/index.md

 ## License

 JSON Scout is released under the Apache License 2.0.
+See the [LICENSE](LICENSE) file for details.
-See the LICENSE file for details.
+Copyright © 2025 Chathura Jayalath.
+See the [NOTICE](NOTICE) file for more details.